TV Show ReviewsJosh Reviews Creature Commandos

 Josh Reviews Creature Commandos

 Creature Commandos is a seven-episode animated series for MAX, based on the (somewhat obscure) characters and concepts from DC comics.
 James Gunn (who wrote and directed all three Guardians of the Galaxy films, and who is now the mastermind behind the revamped DC universe of movies and TV shows) wrote all seven episodes.
-Taking place after the events of The Suicide Squad movie (the second one, the one written & directed by James Gunn) as well as the Peacemaker show (which was also written & directed by Mr. Gunn), we see that Amanda Waller — the secret spymaster of the DCU with a strong mistrust of superheroes — is no longer able to force imprisoned metahuman villains to work for her.
+Taking place after the events of The Suicide Squad movie (the second one, the one written & directed by James Gunn) as well as the Peacemaker show (which was also written & directed by Mr. Gunn), we see that Amanda Waller — the secret spymaster of the DCU with a strong mistrust of superheroes — is no longer able to force imprisoned meta-human villains to work for her.
 So now she’s turned to non-humans — imprisoned monsters and other creatures.
-Under the command of Rick Flag Senior (the father of the Rick Flag character who appeared in the two Suicide Squad films), Task For M — otherwise known as the “Creature Commandos” — are sent to the European nation of Pokolistan, on a mission to protect the Princess (an important U.S. ally) from an attack by the super-villain Circe.
+Under the command of Rick Flag Senior (the father of the Rick Flag character who appeared in the two Suicide Squad films), Task Force M — otherwise known as the “Creature Commandos” — are sent to the (made up) European nation of Pokolistan, on a mission to protect the princess (an important U.S. ally) from an attack by the super-villain Circe.

 Creature Commandos is the first installment in the newly rebooted continuity of DC animated movies and TV shows, being overseen by James Gunn and Peter Safran.
 The next major installment is this year’s Superman movie, written & directed by Mr. Gunn, that’s coming out this summer.
 (Click here to watch the excellent trailer.)